Migration overview

 Graviton4Neoverse-V2R8g75% more memory bandwidth, up to 40% faster for databases and 30% faster for web applications.

-Google GCP offers a varity of virtual machine instances with Arm processors .
-The largest instance has 80 vCPUs and 640 Gb of RAM in the ‘c3a-highmem’ format.
+Google GCP offers a variety of virtual machine instances with Arm processors .
+The latest generation of Arm-based VMs are based on Google Axion processor.
+The largest instance has 72 vCPUs and 576 Gb of RAM.
 It does not offer bare-metal instances.
-It offers compute for general-purpose workloads (standard) and memory-optimized workloads (highmem).
+It offers highcpu and highmem VM instances for compute and memory intensive workloads respectively.

 GenerationArm CPUInstance typesComments